I would like to know more about the clustering feature of PRTG. Can you give me an introduction and some basic information about clustering?

 - Node-to-node communication is always secure using SSL-encrypted connections.

-- Automatic cluster update: you need to install updates to a newer PRTG version on one node only, all other nodes of the cluster are updated automatically.
+- Automatic cluster update: You need to update to a newer PRTG version on one cluster node only, all other cluster nodes are automatically updated.

 - Connect remote probes to all your cluster nodes.